May 28-August 18, 2018 | 12-week online retreat

 What you need before the class begins

 - A copy of The Artist's Rule: Nurturing Your Creative Soul with Monastic Wisdom – please note, this book is not included in the program fee so please order a copy in advance of the class (also available for Kindle).

-- A commitment to yourself and your creative process (the amount of time you spend will vary with your energy and availability, but please plan on dedicating 20-45 minutes a day for this process plus a longer block of time once a week).
-You are making this commitment to yourself and your creative flourishing.
+- A commitment to yourself and your creative process (the amount of time you spend will vary with your energy and availability, but please plan on dedicating 20-30 minutes a day for this process plus a longer block of time once a week).
+You can engage as much or as little as your circumstances allow.

-- Computer with email access and the ability to download and play mp3 files
+- Computer with email access, updated web browser, and the ability to download and play mp3 files.

 - A camera or scanner to post your images